ocaml-flambda/flambda-backend/middle_end/flambda2/docs/types.md

 We have several kinds of product domains, the main difference being how the elements are indexed.
 For regular blocks, we use finite products indexed by integers between 0 and a given size (excluding the size).
-For closures, we use closure_ids and closure variables as indices.
+For closures, we use function slots and value slots as indices.
 All of these domains use the standard component-wise operations.
 Some other domains will sometimes need to combine two elements of product domains with different indices; in this case we will assume that the other